Cray-HPE/docs-csm/troubleshooting/weave_runbook.md

 - Sleeve mode which operates in user space.
 This mode can support features such as encryption of L2 traffic but has a noticeable performance impact.

-Weave problem can manifest themselves in a number of ways
+Weave problems can manifest in a number of ways.

 - DNS lookups may fail.
 - `cray` CLI commands run on Kubernetes nodes may fail.